Having explored quite a few villages and towns while housesitting for three months in Northern France, we were now keen to explore the coastal areas.

 After that brassing experience, we thought to ourselves

-“where on earth, is the nearest cafe?”.
+“Where on earth, is the nearest cafe?”.

 So off we went to find it.
-A few blocks away we did find.
+A few blocks away, we did see.
 In the form of a small quaint cafe called “Elizabeth’s” selling cakes all the way from England.
 Ok, with our first reaction making us feel a wee bit disappointed.
-Then going back in the old memory bank we remembered that we hadn’t been disappointed with an English cake or slice.
+Then going back in the memory bank we remembered that we hadn’t been disappointed with an English cake or slice.
 With that thought, we entered as we were cold and in need of some caffeine more than cake.
 We were not disappointed and enjoyed both the coffee and the conversation with the coffee maker.

 With a town reliant on weekend visitors and of course good weather guests, it was reasonably busy and with quite a few shops open.
 Next weekend there is a motorbike race on the beach so the place will be “pumping”, in the words of our local advisor.
 It was a busy event and such a contrast to our previous visit.

 Now that we are aware of what’s there, we returned a few times with Louie and Nellie, who enjoyed the fresh sea air just as much as we did.
 They certainly lapped up the freedom that comes with a nearly deserted beach.